AlekseyKolesnikov/CHMer/readme.txt

 Features:
   * Update HTML titles with tree titles - scans all used htmls and replaces <title>...</title> with the corresponding names of the content tree nodes.
   * Simple validation: checks for unused HTMLs and missed files.
+  * Ctrl+Space in the HTML editor opens the context menu for inserting a tag/symbol.